Skip to main content

 )) {

-final thinking = chunk.metadata['thinking'] as String?;
+final thinking = chunk.thinking;

 final hasThinking = thinking != null && thinking.isNotEmpty;